graphile/migrate/README.md

 - reset the shadow database to the latest dump
 - apply the current migration to the shadow database, and replace the dump
 - move the current migration to committed migrations (adding a hash to prevent tampering)

+`graphile-migrate reset` will drop and re-create the database, and re-run all the committed migrations from the start.

+## Configuration

+Configuration goes in `.gmrc`, which is a JSON file with the following keys:

+- `connectionString` - optional, alternatively set `DATABASE_URL` envvar
+- `shadowConnectionString` - optional, alternatively set `SHADOW_DATABASE_URL` envvar
+- `pgSettings` - optional string-string key-value object defining settings to set in PostgreSQL when migrating.
+Useful for setting `search_path` for example.
+- `placeholders` - optional string-string key-value object defining placeholder values to be replaced when encountered in any migration files.
+Placeholders must begin with a colon and a capital letter, and then can continue with a string of capital letters, numbers and underscores `/^:[A-Z][A-Z0-9_]+$/`. `:DATABASE_NAME` and `:DATABASE_OWNER` are automatically added to this object.
+The value must be a valid in the place you use it (i.e. ensure you escape the values).
+The special value `!ENV` will tell graphile-migrate to load the setting from the relevant environment variable.
+- `afterReset` - optional name of a file in the migrations folder to execute once the database has been reset; useful for setting default permissions, installing extensions, and the like.

 ## Collaboration